 Tip 1: Mastering the Formula

 Practice applying the formula to different arithmetic series with varying first terms, last terms, and number of terms.
-For instance, try calculating the sum of the first 50 even numbers or the sum of the first 100 odd numbers.
+So for instance, try calculating the sum of the first 50 even numbers or the sum of the first 100 odd numbers.
 This hands-on practice will solidify your understanding and improve your ability to quickly apply the formula in real-world scenarios.

 Tip 2: Recognizing Arithmetic Series